STR: Secure Computation on Additive Shares Using the Share-Transform-Reveal Strategy: Conclusion and future work

 \section{Conclusion and future work}

 In this paper, we focus on the outsourced computation problem.
-With the help of secret sharing technology, we construct a series of basic computation protocols on numbers or matrices.
-We do not limit the number (e.g., $n$) of participating servers, and we ensure the security of original data even if $n-1$ servers collude.
-The security of our protocols is infinitely close to FHE schemes; however, the efficiency, accuracy, and scalability are far better than them.
-We believe that the protocols provide a new potential tool for plenty of secure outsourced tasks in the cloud computing scene.
+With the help of secret sharing technology, we construct a series of basic computation protocols on numbers and matrices.
+We do not limit the number (e.g., $n$) of participating servers and ensure the security of original data even if $n-1$ servers collude.
+The security of protocols is infinitely close to FHE schemes; however, the efficiency, precision, and scalability are far better.
+We believe that the protocols provide a potential tool for plenty of secure outsourced tasks in the cloud computing scene.
 Due to the generality of secret sharing technology, traditional SMC tasks will also benefit from these protocols.

-We believe that there still exist many considerable and challenging problems related to this work such as follows: 1) How to let servers undertake the tasks during the \emph{offline phase} in terms of security and efficiency\cite{mohassel2017secureml}?
-2) Are there more efficient protocols?
-How to design more secure and extensive protocols on matrices?
-How to cope with security problems in the $malicious$ model\cite{goldreich2019play}?
-3) Is there any secret sharing technology with multiplicative homomorphism that can alleviate the drawback of MSS brought by the zero $secret$?
-How to combine it with ASS?
-4) How to decrease $n$ to $1$\cite{acar2018survey}?

-Although there is still much work worthy of research and improvement, we believe that, for the rapid and long-term development of privacy-preserving computing, a more urgent task is to make user-friendly tools that could solve practical industrial problems.
-Fortunately, such efforts are always going on\cite{hastings2019sok, Rosetta}.
+In the future, it is meaningful to construct various secure outsourcing schemes using the proposed protocol and to design more protocols on matrices.
+Moreover, many challenging problems can be further considered.
+For instance, is it feasible to let servers undertake the tasks during the \emph{offline phase} securely and efficiently?